Communities now have new powers to shape development through Neighbourhood Planning, a new right introduced through the Localism Act 2011.

 The parish or town council, or neighbourhood forum, needs to apply to their local council to have an area designated as a neighbourhood area.
 This will then become the area where neighbourhood development orders apply.
-An application form for the designation of a neighbourhood area is available to download from the Downloads section on the right hand side of this page
+An application form for the designation of a neighbourhood area is available to download below.

 The preparation of a Community Right to Build order is a slightly different process in that it requires the formation of a constituted community group rather than a neighbourhood forum.
 Parish and town councils can also lead on Community Right to Build Orders.